 Hey guys!
 Weekends are for making, right?

 And we’ve got a great little project for you, particularly if you’re feeling like getting a little organised this weekend.
-This great canvas wall storage!
+This great canvas wall pocket perfect for storage!

 What You'll Need